Rosemary Harris: 2000–present

 Harris had a recurring role as Aunt May Parker in the first film adaptation of Spider-Man, reprising the role in the sequels Spider-Man 2 (2004) and Spider-Man 3 (2007).
 These films were critically acclaimed and were commercially successful.
 Directed by Sam Raimi, the films also starred Tobey Maguire, Kirsten Dunst, J. K. Simmons, Willem Dafoe and Alfred Molina.
 Her film roles during this period included the supernatural horror film The Gift (2000) starring Cate Blanchett, the romantic comedy Blow Dry (2001) with Alan Rickman and Natasha Richardson, and the comedy-drama Being Julia starring Annette Bening.
 Harris appeared in the rotating cast of the Off-Broadway staged reading of Wit & Wisdom.
 In 2007, she received the North Carolina Award for fine arts.
 Her husband, John Ehle, won the same award in 1972 for literature.
 Also in 2007 she acted in Sidney Lumet's crime thriller Before the Devil Knows You're Dead for which she received the Gotham Independent Film Award for Best Ensemble Cast along with the cast.

 Harris took limited film roles in the drama Is Anybody There? with Michael Caine, the romantic comedy This Means War starring Reese Witherspoon, Chris Pine, and Tom Hardy, and the musical drama The von Trapp Family: A Life of Music (2015) with Matthew Macfadyen.
 She had a guest starring role in Law & Order: Special Victims Unit (2010).
-On 11 September 2018, a week before her 91st birthday, Harris took over the role of Mrs Higgins in the Broadway revival of My Fair Lady from Diana Rigg.
+On 11 September 2018, a week before her 91st birthday, Harris took over the role of Mrs. Higgins in the Broadway revival of My Fair Lady from Diana Rigg.
 She recently acted in the HBO limited series The Undoing (2020) as a guest actress and had a recurring role in the HBO Max comedy series Search Party (2022).

+In 2024, Harris had a supporting role as Lady Bracknell in the comedy film Oscar Wilde About America.

 Personal life

 From 1959 to 1967, she was married to actor and director Ellis Rabb.
 In 1967, she married writer John Ehle and they settled in Winston-Salem, North Carolina, where their daughter, Jennifer Ehle, was born in 1969.
 Jennifer followed in her mother's footsteps by becoming a noted film, television and Broadway actress.
-Harris' archive is part of the performing arts collections at the Harry Ransom Center, which include her scripts, photographs, posters, correspondence, playbills, and other ephemera.
+Harris' archive is part of the performing arts collections at the Harry Ransom Center, which includes her scripts, photographs, posters, correspondence, playbills, and other ephemera.
+She is an Episcopalian and is a part of the advisory board of the Episcopal Actors' Guild.